Tycely Williams CEO Liberty Fellowship

 Windsor Westbrook Sherrill (’13)

-Windsor Westbrook Sherrill is associate vice president for health research at Clemson University and chief science officer at the Greenville Health System.
+Windsor Westbrook Sherrill is associate vice president for health research and provost distinguished professor at Clemson University.

 John L.S.
 Simpkins (’09)